Hotel Company Land Navigation

-Rct.
-Dejint Pinos with Hotel Company, 2nd Recruit Training Battalion, plots points on a map on Marine Corps Recruit Depot Parris Island, S.C., April 30th, 2025.
+U.S. Marine Corps Sgt.
+Theron Dinnage, an instructor with Weapons and Field Training Battalion, reviews map plot points on Marine Corps Recruit Depot Parris Island, S.C., April 30th, 2025.
 Land navigation is part of Basic Warrior Training and is designed to teach recruits how to use a lensatic compass and topographic map.
 (U.S. Marine Corps photo by Lance Cpl.
 Brady V. Hathaway)

 |Date Taken: